 For example, if your company was registered in England and Wales, the new registered office address must be in England or Wales.

-Your address won’t officially change until Companies House has registered it.
+Your address will not officially change until Companies House has registered it.

 Other changes you must report

 You must tell HMRC if:

 - your business’ contact details change - for example, your name, business name or your personal or trading address

 - you appoint an accountant or tax adviser